Ruben165/simple-calculator-widget/README.md

-My attempt on creating a simple calculator GUI application widget using QT widget.
+My attempt on creating a simple calculator GUI application widget using Qt Widget.